 Prevalence of musculoskeletal pain and psychological problems: The twenty third of participants had neck pain, 27.8% shoulder pain and it was reported 27.7% for low back pain.
-The occurrence of psychological problems. including hyperactivity-inattention, emotional. conduct, peer and prosocial behavior problems were estimated 12.2%, 13.7%, 18.4%, 10.2% and 9.8%, respectively.
-All dimensions psychological of difficulties except prosocial problems were significantly related to the neck pain in the univariate logistic regression model (Table
+The occurrence of psychological problems, including emotional, hyperactivity-inattention, conduct, peer and prosocial behavior problems were estimated 12.2%, 13.7%, 18.4%, 10.2% and 9.8%, respectively.

-1).
+dimensions of psychological difficulties except prosocial problems were significantly related to the neck pain in the univariate logistic regression model (Table 1).
 Among these factors, hyperactivityinattention (OR=2.
-82; CI: 1.14-6.97) and peer problem (OR= 2.72; CI: 1.01-7.32) remained significant in the multivariate regression logistic model.
-Prosocial behavior was also associated with low back pain in the final model (OR= 3.11; CI: 1.09-10.73).
+82; CI: 1.14-6.97) and peer problem (OR= 2.72; CI: 1.01-7.32) remained significant in the multivariate regression model. behavior was also associated with low back pain in the final model (OR= 3.11; CI: 1.09-10.73).
 There was no significant association was found between shoulder pain and psychological factors and ordinal regression showed that the increasing numbers of musculoskeletal symptoms related only to prosocial behavior (OR= 2.78; CI: 1.12-6.91).